 Enter Split Times

-If you used Dolphins (or pads/buttons) and the splits are already in your results, It is often easiest to print the results from the original race with splits, then use the printout to enter the split times into the event for the split results.
+If you used Dolphins, Time Drops, or pads/buttons and the splits are already in your results, It is often easiest to print the results from the original race with splits, then use the printout to enter the split times into the event for the split results.

 Make sure you have told Meet Manager to print splits on your results.